influxdata/docs-v2/content/influxdb/cloud/query-data/execute-queries/query-sample-data.md

 - **NOAA NDBC data**
   - Explore, visualize, and monitor NDBC's observations from their buoys.
 This data observes air temperature, wind speed, and more from specific locations.
 - **NOAA water sample data**
-  - Explore, visualize, and monitor temperature, water level, and more from specific locations.
+  - Explore, visualize, and monitor temperature, water level, pH, and quality from specific locations.
 - **USGS Earthquake data**
   - Explore, visualize, and monitor earthquake monitoring data.
 This data includes alerts, cdi, quarry blast, magnitide, and more.